-(3) All other compensation includes Killam's match for the employees' participation in Killam's unit purchase plan and distributions paid on RTUs, which are automatically reinvested pursuant to the RTU Plan.
+(3) All other compensation includes Killam's match for the employees' participation in Killam's Unit purchase plan and distributions paid on RTUs, which are automatically reinvested pursuant to the RTU Plan.
+All other compensation also includes the aggregate value of perguisites received by NEOs, including a car allowance, in Mr. Fraser's case.